niujiaojiao/ZhengHuLab/content/publication/ng2020/index.md

 # Summary.
 An optional shortened abstract.
 summary: Analysis of WES data from 457 paired primary tumor and metastatic samples in three cancer types reveals early metastatic seeding and the impact of drug treatment on metastatic clonal evolution.

-- Highlighed in Cancer Discovery
-- Recommendated by Faculty of 1000

 tags:
 - Source Themes
 featured: true